Agnes Howard, Duchess of Norfolk: Marriage

 On 21 April 1509 Henry VII died.
 Surrey was an executor of the late King's will, and served as Earl Marshal at the coronation of Henry VIII.
 When a Scottish army invaded after Henry VIII had departed for Calais on 30 June 1513, Surrey crushed the Scottish forces at Flodden on 9 September.
 The victory brought Surrey popular renown and royal rewards.
 On 1 February 1514 he was created Duke of Norfolk, and his son Thomas was made Earl of Surrey.
 Both were granted lands and annuities, and the Howard arms were augmented in honour of Flodden.

 Norfolk's leading position among the nobility was reflected in the Duchess's role at court.
-She was godmother to Princess Mary, and attended the Princess during a visit to France in 1520.
+She served as lady-in-waiting to Catherine of Aragon for sixteen years, was godmother to Princess Mary, and attended the Princess during a visit to France in 1520.
 Katherine of Aragon, the wife of Henry VIII, gave her a pendant shaped like the letter "A" set with diamonds and pearls as a New Year's day gift.

 By the spring of 1522 Norfolk was almost 80 years of age and in failing health.
 He retired to his ducal castle at Framlingham in Suffolk where he died on 21 May 1524.
 His funeral and burial on 22 June at Thetford Priory were said to have been 'spectacular and enormously expensive', befitting the richest and most powerful peer in England.

 Sketch of the tomb of Agnes Howard, Duchess of Norfolk.